Getting the most from an associate dentist position

-Whilst every dentist will have their own clinical interests and career goals, there are several ways to ensure that you are utilising all the opportunities afforded by working in an associate role.
-Here, we look at what being a dental associate might entail and what benefits come from working in this position.
+Whilst every dentist will have their own clinical interests and career goals, there are several ways to ensure that you are utilising all the opportunities afforded by working in an associate position.
+Here, we look at what the role of a dentist is, what it might entail and what benefits come from working in this position.

 Key Role Considerations:

 - Patients – Some may be challenging, but it is the patients you interact with everyday that will make your professional life a joy.
 Being able to make a real difference to their quality of life is often the greatest reward of working as a dentist in the UK in any capacity.

 - Less Pressure – Practice ownership is a goal for many dentists, but working as an associate eliminates the pressures of running the business, including areas such as compliance, staffing, finances and marketing.

 - CPD – Many principals will provide or facilitate skill development, with many group practices offering training on core topics for free or at a discount.

 - Postgraduate Qualifications – There is often the opportunity to pursue a postgraduate degree and the freedom to re-negotiate contracts to allow time for academic study.